Your certificate shows your home's:

 The Scorecard star rating

 The star rating reflects the average energy costs of the home over a year.
+Just like the star rating for your washing machine, the higher the stars the lower the cost to run.

 Three stars is the average rating for Australian homes.